qmk/qmk_firmware/docs/features/bootmagic.md

 ## Advanced Bootmagic

-The `bootmagic_scan` function is defined weakly, so that you can replace this in your code, if you need.
+The `bootmagic_scan` function is defined weakly so that you can replace this in your code if you need.
 A great example of this is the Zeal60 boards that have some additional handling needed.

-To replace the function, all you need to do is add something like this to your code:
+To replace this function, all you need to do is to add something like this to your code:

 ```c
 void bootmagic_scan(void) {